Marvins Room: Music video

-Lawsuit
+Controversy

 In February 2012, singer Ericka Lee sued Drake, alleging that she had performed the feminine vocals on "Marvins Room" and that she was owed songwriting credits and royalties.
 Claiming to have previously been in a relationship with Drake, Lee stated that she had been promised four to five percent of publishing royalties, along with an extra 50,000 dollars in "hush money."
 Drake's legal team denied any wrongdoing and countered that Lee had not requested any monetary compensation, but merely a credit in the liner notes of Take Care under the pseudonym "Syren Lyric Muse".
 They added: "It was only after she retained a lawyer that there was a demand for payment.
 Drake tried for months to resolve the matter amicably, and he now looks forward to being vindicated in court."
 The case was resolved in February 2013, with both parties agreeing to an out-of-court settlement.

-Remixes
+In 2019, singer and producer Kevin McCall accused Drake and R&B singer Tank on social media of plagiarizing his song with Chris Brown titled "No BS" (2010).
+McCall stated that Drake used his melody for the song "Marvins Room", and Tank used the same one for his 2016 single "#BDAY" featuring Siya, Sage the Gemini, and Chris Brown.

+Other versions

 Following the release of "Marvins Room", several recording artists released their own remixes and interpretations of the song.
 American pop/R&B singer JoJo recorded a remix entitled "Can't Do Better", which re-interprets the song's concept from a feminine standpoint.
 A remix of "Marvins Room" performed by R&B singer Chris Brown, which features J. Valentine, Dawn Richard, SeVen and Kevin McCall, was included on his 2011 mixtape Boy in Detention.
 Brown's version peaked at number 77 on the Billboard Hot R&B/Hip-Hop Songs chart.
 Rapper Lil Wayne recorded a freestyle over the track for his 2011 mixtape Sorry 4 the Wait.
-Other artists who have released their own versions of "Marvins Room" include Sammie, Cody Simpson, Paula DeAnda. and Teyana Taylor.
-Marvins Room was reimagined in the genre of nu jazz by multi-platinum record producer Jonathan Hay and TV personality Solo Lucci from Love and Hip-Hop.
+Other artists who have released their own versions of "Marvins Room" include Sammie, Cody Simpson, Paula DeAnda, Jhené Aiko, and Teyana Taylor.
+Marvins Room was reimagined in the genre of nu jazz by multi-platinum record producer Jonathan Hay and TV personality Solo Lucci from Love & Hip Hop.